raymondpang365/version-control-guide/chapter-2.md

 This following guideline is written in the perspective of Agile Project Lifecycle Methodology,  aiming to increase productivity, speed and quality of the project.

-# Chapter 2 - Basic Guide
+# Chapter 2 - Basic Version Control Guide

 ## 2.1) Gitflow